kunigami/kunigami.github.io/blog/_posts/2024-06-03-coroutines-in-cpp.md

     if (!awaitable.await_ready()) {
         <suspend-coroutine>

-        awaitable.await_suspend(handle_t::from_promise(promise));
+        awaitable.await_suspend(
+            handle_t::from_promise(promise)
+        );
         <return-to-caller>

         <resume-point>
     }
     return awaitable.await_resume();
 }

+auto awaitable = <expr>;
+auto result = co_await(promise, awaitable);
 {% endhighlight %}

-So a awaitable has different methods that are called at different points in the lifecycle of the suspension action.
-Note that the awaitable has the opportunity to act after the suspension of the coroutine happening but before the function returning control to the caller.
+The main method is `await_suspend()`.
+It gets a reference to the coroutine handle of the *current* function.
+If it returns true, it returns control to the caller, otherwise it resumes right away.

-We never return the awaitable object directly to the caller.
+Note that we never return the awaitable object directly to the caller.
 If we want to send information back, we can piggyback on the promise object, which can be accessed through the coroutine handle, itself passed to the awaitable's `await_suspend()`.

 First we implement a new class that satisfies the awaitable constraints, `Awaitable`, and can hold a string: